jpcranford/organclass/reference/organ-terminology.md

-# Organ Terminology
+# Basic Organ Terminology
 > Taken from a handout for BYU's Organ Workshop 2018.
 Written by Elizabeth Forsyth, adapted for web by J.P.
 Cranford.

-The pipe organ is a wind instrument controlled by one or more keyboards.
+The **pipe organ** is a wind instrument controlled by one or more keyboards.
 Electronic organs try to look and sound like the real thing, and much of organ terminology applies to both pipe and electronic instruments.

 Pedalboard
 : The keyboard for your feet.
 Do not worry, playing with your feet is much easier than it looks.